With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 The Roswell Crash

 In 1947, a craft from another world crashed on a ranch near Roswell, New Mexico.
 The government quickly swooped in, mopped things up, and hauled away a few alien corpses and maybe even a live one.
 The Army initially said it was a UFO, but quickly changed their minds, called it a weather balloon, and properly threatened locals to keep their mouths shut.

 That’s the story, and thirty years ago it was pretty intriguing.
 There were even some alleged eyewitnesses who came forward to attest to what they saw and the subsequent government threats.
 But in 1994 the Project Mogul files were declassified, and the truth of what really went down at Roswell was finally revealed.

 Project Mogul was a top-secret operation conducted by the U.S. involving high-altitude surveillance balloons.
-Since the target of this surveillance was the Soviet Union, with whom the United States had increasing icy relation since the end of World War II a few years earlier, the military wasn’t going to risk the revelation of their clandestine project.
-So, they were in no mood to talk about it when one of their secret Mogul balloons went down in New Mexico, and naturally there was a cover up.
+Since the target of this surveillance was the Soviet Union, with whom the United States had increasingly icy relations since the end of World War II a few years earlier, the military wasn’t going to risk the revelation of their clandestine project.
+So, they were in no mood to talk about it when one of their secret Mogul balloons went down in New Mexico, and naturally, there was a cover-up.

-This seems to wrap thing up nice and tidy, but of course if you are a UFO believer it doesn’t work for you.
+This seems to wrap things up nice and tidy, but of course, if you are a UFO believer it doesn’t work for you.
 In fact, it may just be an indication that what the government is really trying to cover up is the UFO crash at Roswell!